emahuni/em-async-events/README.md

     isLocallyExclusive:  false, // make this the only listener for this event in local scope (eg: Vue component)
     isGloballyExclusive: false, // make this the only listener for this event everywhere
     replace:             false, // replace/hijack any existing global or local listeners defined earlier.
-    trace:               false, // show debug info about event or listener, we use warning messages as they show callstack.
+    trace:               false, // show debug info about event or listener.
-    verbose:             false, // show more information },
+    verbose:             false, // show more information (including emitter info), uses warning messages as they show callstack.
+  },

   eventsOptions:    {